Childhood cancer stage at diagnosis and survival

 A high proportion of cases were diagnosed at a limited stage for most of the major childhood cancer types

-For 12 cancer types the majority of cases were diagnosed at a ‘limited’ stage before the cancer had spread to other parts of the body.
-Of these cancer types, the proportion of cancers diagnosed at a limited stage ranged from 64% for hepatoblastoma to 98% for retinoblastoma using the Tier 1 criteria.
-Using the more detailed Tier 2 criteria, this ranged from 64% of cases for hepatoblastoma to 97% of cases for retinoblastoma.
+Of the 14 cancer types where stage can be categorised as ‘limited’ or ‘advanced’, for 12 cancer types the majority of cases were diagnosed at a ‘limited’ stage before the cancer had spread to other parts of the body, ranging from 64% for hepatoblastoma to 97% for retinoblastoma.

 For Hodgkin lymphoma and neuroblastoma, a relatively high proportion of cases were diagnosed at an advanced stage

-For cancers of the blood and bone marrow, a majority of cases had no central nervous system involvement
+For childhood leaukaemias, a majority of cases had no central nervous system involvement

 Childhood cancers diagnosed at a ‘limited’ stage generally had higher relative survival rates than those diagnosed at an ‘advanced’ stage